fybrik/fybrik/site/docs/reference/crds.md

         <td><b><a href="#m4dmodulespec">spec</a></b></td>
         <td>object</td>
         <td>
-          M4DModuleSpec contains the info common to all modules, which are one of the components that process, load, write, audit, monitor the data used by the data scientist's application.<br/>
+          FybrikModuleSpec contains the info common to all modules, which are one of the components that process, load, write, audit, monitor the data used by the data scientist's application.<br/>
         </td>
         <td>true</td>
       </tr></tbody>
 </table>

-#### M4DModule.spec
+#### FybrikModule.spec
 <sup><sup>[↩ Parent](#m4dmodule)</sup></sup>

-M4DModuleSpec contains the info common to all modules, which are one of the components that process, load, write, audit, monitor the data used by the data scientist's application.
+FybrikModuleSpec contains the info common to all modules, which are one of the components that process, load, write, audit, monitor the data used by the data scientist's application.

 <table>
     <thead>